Arab al-Aramshe: British Mandate

+Israel

+20th century

 After the 1948 Arab-Israeli War, approximately 400 tribe members remained in Israel.
 They were displaced among several villages: Khirbet Admit, located north of Admit kibbutz; Juraida, situated directly on the border with Lebanon (partly within Lebanese territory); and al-Nuqayr between them.
 Tribe members were not included in the 1949 Israeli population census, "which was a government operation to register all residents of the era, taking place on November 8, 1948, during the War of Independence.
 Some of them later received Israeli identity cards four years afterward.
 During Israel's first decade, the tribe lived largely autonomously, maintaining minimal contact with Israeli authorities while keeping strong ties with relatives in Lebanon.
 It is alleged that they were heavily involved in smuggling activities، and paid taxes to the Lebanese government.
 In 1954, the area was declared a closed military zone requiring the IDF Chief of Staff's permission for entry.

 In February 1955, a tribe member was allegedly wounded by gunfire from across the Lebanese border.
 In March 1956, another tribe member was shot.
 Initially, it was believed that the shooters had come from Lebanon, but following a police investigation, several tribesmen were arrested in Israel.
 In June 1956, operatives from Lebanon blew up three houses belonging to tribe members in Israel.
 Press reports attributed the explosions to intra-tribal conflict between Israeli and Lebanese factions of the tribe.
 In early August 1956, reports indicated 70 tribe members left for Lebanon, continuing an earlier wave of emigration that had already seen about 100 members depart.

 In 1957, following the construction of Highway 8993, a highway in western Upper Galilee, the tribe established connections with neighboring settlements and began selling their livestock's organic manure there.
 Additionally, many tribe members began working as wage laborers in the area.
 In 1959, tribe members voted for the first time in Knesset elections.